ninjaguppy/ModernTiresias/content/posts/wmas-one-aphantasia.md

 to something that, in some sense, _is happening_.
 I can't give an accurate description of what its like to tell a story if you don't have aphantasia, so maybe this is a universal experience.
-When I think about a memory, it's like reading sheet music, but I tell that the story it's like seeing an orchestra perform the same piece---both contain the same information, but the story is alive in a way the pure memory isn't.
+When I think about a memory, it's like reading sheet music, but when I tell that same story it's like seeing an orchestra perform the same piece---both contain the same information, but the story is alive in a way the pure memory isn't.
 Just as every conductor has their own interpretation of a piece